Nancy LT Hamilton

 Files are also measured by the German and Swiss numbering system.
 To streamline this, let’s just say that the higher the number, the finer the cut.
 The Swiss system has more grades than the German and both have more cuts than the American.

 - Are you working in tight spaces?
 Purchase a small set of escapement or needle files.
-Escapement files are about the same size as needles but, the cutting area is smaller A round, square, triangular (aka: three square), 1/2 round and a barrette are a good start.
+Escapement files are about the same size as needles but, the cutting area is smaller A round, square, triangular (aka three square), half-round and a barrette are a good start.
 The barrette has only one cutting surface so, it’s awesome for not filing away surrounding areas.
 I like them for stone setting and cleaning up prongs.

-- It’s a good idea to have two big hand files on hand.
-I have a single cut that is a medium cut and a double cut which is a rough cut.
+- It’s a good idea to have two big files on hand.
+I have a 12″ mill, single cut bastard Mill File and a 12″flat, double cut, bastard file which is a very rough cut.
 These are great for squaring metal and removing lots of it.
 I use it to straighten and square edges on metal, polymer clay (baked), metal clay, etc. I like them large because I don’t have to make many strokes because they are really long.
 Having them wide is also awesome for when you’re trying to remove a lot of metal on, let’s say a metal box.
-Here’s a little video I made showing me using my big girl file.
-Here’s a size comparison of a needle, habilis and hand file.
+Here’s a size comparison of a needle, habilis, and hand file.

 - Habilis files are bigger than needle files but, are smaller than hand files.
 I like habilis files – they remove a lot of metal but, they aren’t as big and bulky as a hand file.

-- A ring file is great for cleaning up insides of rings.
-It is basically a half round file and can be used for many other things.
+- A ring file (aka 1/2 round, inside-ring file) is great for cleaning up insides of rings.
+It is basically a half-round file and can be used for many other things.

-In a world where we have every tool and the money to buy them, you’ll have every file, in every cut but, I don’t know many who live in this world.
+In a magical world, where we have every tool and the money to buy them, you’ll have every file, in every cut but, I don’t know many who live in this place.